joelrobin18/research-paper-search/README.md

 ## Overview

 This project is a research paper search application that allows users to search for and save research papers.
-It consists of a frontend built with React and a backend with Node.js (or Python Flask).
+It consists of a frontend built with React and a backend with Node.js.

 ## Project Structure